Is the coronavirus pandemic undermining German democracy? | DW | 21.10.2020

-Repeatedly Chancellor Merkel met with all sixteen premiers of Germany's powerful federal states to decide on measures to curb the coronavirus pandemic.
+Repeatedly Chancellor Merkel met with all 16 premiers of Germany's powerful federal states to decide on measures to curb the coronavirus pandemic.

 After the latest one, last week, politicians across the spectrum began complaining that, for months now, such measures were all decided behind closed doors and without due parliamentary debate or consultation.